plexoos/my-sh-tk/cheat_sheet.md

     an: current author name   cmits: number of commits                    ladd: lines added
                               files: number of non-unique files changed   ldel: lines deleted

+To show a list of commits on one branch but not another:

+    $ git log oldbranch ^newbranch --no-merges

 find
 ====